neginghasemi/Simple-Search-Engine/README.md

 # Simple-Search_Engine
+Implementation of a large text file retrieval system using Apache Lucene.

 ## Introduction
  - Implementation of a simple search engine using tf-idf.
 I used trie data structure for document indexing to improve speed, and memory usage.